cdfoundation/cdf-landscape/README.md

 * Your project or company needs a logo and the logo needs to include the name.
 * Crunchbase organization should be the company or organization that controls the software.
 That is normally the owner of the trademark, whether or not a trademark has been formally filed.

+Please note that these are guidelines and if a project doesn't match every guideline, you may still apply to have the project included in the CDF landscape, but please provide additional information as to why an exception is required.

-If you think your project should be included, please open a pull request to add it to [landscape.yml](landscape.yml).
+If you think your project should be included, please open a pull request (PR) to add it to [landscape.yml](landscape.yml).
+It is necessary to include a logo in the PR.
 For the logo, you can either upload an SVG to the `hosted_logos` directory or put a URL as the value, and it will be fetched.

 Netlify will generate a staging server for you to preview your updates.
 Please check that the logo and information appear correctly and then add `LGTM` to the pull request confirming your review and requesting a merge.